zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 ### Step 3: Set up the configure file (see example_configure.txt)
 The configure file is used to set all the necessary parameters and tell the program where to find necessary files.
 This file is in a two-column format using tab as delimiter.
 Each line starts with one word (name of one parameter) separated with the following (setting of this parameter) by a tab delimiter.
 We describe each parameter as below.

 **ORFcutoff**: The sgRNA location within the gene coding region (ORF 5’=0.0, ORF 3’=1.0) (default=0.05, real number belonging to (0.0,1.0)).
-We find that the sgRNAs exhibit better activities locating within the first 5% of the coding region.
+We find that the sgRNAs exhibit **better activities locating within the first 5% of the coding region**.
 Hence, by default, the sgRNA is designed at this region as many as possible.

 **sgRNA_number**: The number of sgRNA you want to design for each gene (default=10, positive integer).
-According to the description of our paper, we find that 5-10 sgRNAs per gene is enough for pooled screening based functional genomics analysis.
+According to the description of our paper, we find that **5-10 sgRNAs per gene is enough for pooled screening based functional genomics analysis**.
 However, more sgRNAs provide benefit (stronger statistical significance) for genes with only moderate phenotypic effect.

 **GCcontentMin**: The minimal GC content of spacer region (percentage) (default=30, positive integer between 0~100 is accepted).